geosolutions-it/jai-ext/README.md

 # License
 The JAI-EXT project is licensed with the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).

+# Releases

+Current release is [**1.0.0**](http://demo.geo-solutions.it/share/github/jai-ext/releases/1.0.X/1.0.0/).
+More informations about the releases can be found [here](https://github.com/geosolutions-it/jai-ext/wiki/Releases).

 # Getting Started
 Here the user can find a guide for executing a JAI-EXT operation and a brief description of the most important parameters to use:
 * [Fifteen minutes guide](https://github.com/geosolutions-it/jai-ext/wiki/Fifteen-minutes-Guide)